isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution3193.md

 ---
 title: 3.
-Apply Workplace Safety and Health in Logistics and Transportation
+Analyse the Impact of Customer Behaviour on Sales & Marketing Strategies
 permalink: /productivity-solutions-grant/solutionrepo/solution3193
 ---